AuroraRyunix/Nutanix-Hogent/README.md

 ![Alt text](assets/zeusfinished.png)

-- And we're done!
-Or are we?
-(Spoiler: we're never done.)
+- And voilà.
+Done.
+Or not.
+(Hint: you’re never actually done.)
-- Set a timer for 5 minutes.
-This makes sure all services are fully up and running.
-Feel free to read ahead, work on the documentation, or Google how Nutanix and HCI work.
+- Set a five-minute timer.
+That’s your “all-systems-go” assurance.
+Use it to update docs, Google how Nutanix and HCI work, or ponder life’s great mysteries.
 Knowledge is power.
 Power is good.
 Be powerful.
 - New Achievement Unlocked: Full Nutanix CE install.
-Or are we there yet?
-The answer is always no.
+Progress?
+Sort of.
+Endgame?
+Never.

 # Nutanix WebUI